Master

 perspectives

-The aim of the master's programme is to train experts with a profound engineering basis, sustainable methodological skills and a well -founded understanding of biomedical questions and tasks.
-The course qualifies the graduates into application -oriented activities in biomedical research, development and industry.
+The aim of the Master's programme is to train experts with a solid engineering foundation, sustainable methodological skills, and a sound understanding of biomedical issues and tasks.
+The programme qualifies graduates for application-oriented positions in biomedical research, development, and industry.

-The degree programme maintains national and international contacts with universities, research institutions, companies and specialist societies.
-It offers its students the opportunity to work on current topics in biomedical engineering.
+The degree programme maintains national and international contacts with universities, research institutions, companies, and professional societies.
+It offers its students the opportunity to contribute to current topics in biomedical engineering.

 Study variants